XOP/design-system-starter/packages/awsm-tokens/README.md

 JS export allows using color tokens as **plain** HEX values, i.e. `#e71b95`,
 and **references** to CSS variables, which is a more flexible approach to theming, i.e. `var(--awsm-color-secondary-main)`.

-Naturally, in the latter case project should import the respective CSS files.
+Naturally, in the latter case project should also import the respective CSS files.

 ## Installation